What is female athlete triad?

 Female athlete triad treatment

 The female athlete triad is a disorder that should be taken seriously.
 Most cases require treatment.
 A doctor will talk to you about healthy eating habits and lifestyle choices.
 You may need to change your diet.
 A nutritionist can help create an eating plan that provides enough vitamins and nutrients.
 You also may need to change your exercise routine.
+Your doctor may recommend taking at least one day off each week from athletic training.

 If your periods do not return to normal, you may need more treatment.
 Your doctor may prescribe birth control pills to help regulate your cycle.
 Hormone medicines that include estrogen or progesterone may help as well.
 These can balance your energy and improve bone strength.